University of Adelaide Evaluation

 How was the evaluation conducted?

-Through the established partnership with Resilient Youth Australia, (RY) in which all schools that participate in The Resilience Project schools program are invited to complete the scientifically validated resilience survey on an annual basis.
+Through the established partnership with Resilient Youth Australia (RY), all schools which participate in The Resilience Project schools program are invited to complete the scientifically validated resilience survey on an annual basis.
 The University of Adelaide, led by Dr Mark Kohler, was then able to conduct an independent review, analysing and comparing the data collected from the schools that participated in The Resilience Project schools program in 2019, 2020 and 2021 (83,002 students) with those that did not participate (79,699 students).
 The key finding are detailed below:

 (2019 vs. 2021)